By Cynthia Leitich Smith

 Reflecting on your personal journey (creatively, career-wise, and your writer’s heart), what bumps did you encounter and how have you managed to defy the odds to achieve continued success?

-Continue Reading Survivors: Vaunda Micheaux Nelson on Thriving as a Long-Time, Actively Publishing Children’s Author »
+Continue Reading Career Achievers: Vaunda Micheaux Nelson on Thriving as a Long-Time, Actively Publishing Children’s Author »

 By Tara Dairman